On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Introduction

-To introduce the third notion of generalized derivation, it is necessary to revisit the definition of a \emph{ternary derivation} or a \emph{$3$-tuple behaving like a derivation}, introduced by Jimen{\'e}z-Gestal and P{\'e}rez-Izquierdo in \cite{J1} and Shestakov in \cite{Shesta2012, Shesta2014}.
-However, here we relax the linearity assumptions on the last two maps in the 3-tuple.
+The third notion of generalized derivation is motivated by a definition introduced by Jimen{\'e}z-Gestal and P{\'e}rez-Izquierdo in \cite{J1}, and employed by Shestakov in \cite{Shesta2012, Shesta2014}.
+However, here we relax some linearity assumptions included in the original statement.